jeremiahflaga/jeremiahflaga.github.io/_posts/2025/2025-06-28-everyone-should-be-creators-says-God.md

 <br />
 "I am none of the above, but a people have chosen me to be their national hero", protested Jose Rizal.
 <br />
 "I wrote the [Wycliffe Bible](https://www.ibiblio.org/tnoble/), the book from which Adam, Eve, and the serpent based their initial claims.", said John Wycliffe.
-"Does that mean that everyone should be a writer or translator too?"
+"If there were no writers and translators and scribes there would be no Wycliffe Bible.Does that mean that everyone should be a writer or translator too?"

 "Very very good point!" :+1: :+1: :+1:

-"I'm a writer too!", exclaimed Jose Rizal.

 </div>